tbanken/pyplaces/README.md

     hemenway_st_places = foursquare_places_from_address("204 Hemenway Street, Boston, MA")

 Additionally, you can:
-- Select columns
-- Filter on columns using the \(column,operator,value\) syntax (see support for this syntax here)
+- Select and filter on columns using the \(column,operator,value\) syntax (see support for this syntax [here])
-- Get data from past releases(see support for this here)
+- Get data from past releases(see support for this [here])
+- Inspect dataset schemas
+- Find relevant category names for retrieving places data

 Most, if not all, of the functions follow the same type of workflow.

 ## Documentation

-The documentation is available here in case you run into any issues.
+The documentation is available [here](https://pyplaces.readthedocs.io/en/latest/) in case you run into any issues.

 ## License